PoliticalGraveyard.com

 Politicians buried here:

-George Auge (1834-1917) — of Eagan, Dakota County, Minn.
+George D. Auge (1834-1917) — of Eagan, Dakota County, Minn.
 Born in Quebec, December 14, 1834.
-Son of Joseph Dosithe Auge and Julie (Beaudet) Auge.
-Member of Minnesota state house of representatives 20th District, 1874.
+Member of Minnesota state house of representatives District 20, 1874.
 Catholic.
 French Canadian ancestry.
 Died in St. Paul, Ramsey County, Minn., January 10, 1917 (age 82 years, 27 days).
 Interment at St. Peter's Cemetery.

-Frank S. Farrell, Sr. (c.1921-2000) — of Minnesota.
+Frank S. Farrell Sr. (c.1921-2000) — of Minnesota.
 Born in Minnesota, about 1921.
 Lawyer; candidate for Minnesota state senate, 1956.
 Member, American Civil Liberties Union.
 Plaintiff in a lawsuit over disparities in legislative district populations (Minnesota had not changed its state senate districts since 1913), which led to the U.S. Supreme Court's "One Man, One Vote" decisions starting in 1962.
 Died, of congestive heart failure, near Hayward, Sawyer County, Wis., July 31, 2000 (age about 79 years).
 Interment at St. Peter's Cemetery.

 Acacia Cemetery